 Well, to be honest, there is not a lot of technicalities behind that.
 If you have just installed the newest graphics-drivers version for your Nvidia or AMD graphics card, and you are noticing the folder in your PC, then the folder came along with the new drivers.

 In addition to that, it could also be because of you upgrading to a new graphics card and last but not the least, if you have just downloaded a new game, and the game supports VulkanRT, then there is another way the VulkanRT folder is now in your computer.

-The thing here is simple to understand, there are a lot of games that support VulkanRT, and some games actually have it as a requirement, so you can’t really do anything about it.
+There are a lot of games that support VulkanRT, and some games have it as a requirement, so you can’t really do anything about it.

 That being said, if you are seeing VulkanRT in your computer’s drive, it is most likely that it made its way into your computer as a package that you just installed, and you need not worry about it, as it is not going to cause you any harm.

 Benefits of VulkanRT

 Okay, now that you know what VulkanRT is, you might be wondering what the benefits are.

 Honestly, explaining the benefits of the runtime is not as easy as explaining the benefit of something entirely different like the audio or graphics driver, but let’s have a look at some of the benefits that we encountered during our testing.